melasser22/newLms/docs/api-gateway-enhancement-plan.md

 # API Gateway Enhancement Plan

-This document describes the incremental steps required to harden, scale, and operationalize the Learning Management System (LMS) API Gateway.
-The plan assumes a Spring Boot 3.5.x / Spring Cloud Gateway 2024.x stack running on Kubernetes (GKE) and reuses the shared LMS starters (security, observability, core, redis, kafka).
+This document describes the incremental steps required to harden, scale, and operationalize the Ejada SaaS Products Framework API Gateway.
+The plan assumes a Spring Boot 3.5.x / Spring Cloud Gateway 2024.x stack running on Kubernetes (GKE) and reuses the shared framework starters (security, observability, core, redis, kafka).

 > **Goal**: deliver a production-grade edge service with security, resilience, observability, and dynamic multi-tenant routing baked in.